jgerstmayr/EXUDYN/README.rst

 ==================================

 Exudyn is currently  developed at the University of Innsbruck.
-In the first phase most of the core code is written by Johannes Gerstmayr, implementing ideas that followed out of the project HOTINT.
-15 years of development led to a lot of lessions learned and after 20 years, a code must be re-designed.
+In the first phase most of the core code is written by Johannes Gerstmayr, implementing ideas that followed out of the project HOTINT .
+15 years of development led to a lot of lessons learned and after 20 years, a code must be re-designed.

 Some important tests for the coupling between C++ and Python have been written by Stefan Holzinger.
 Stefan also helped to set up the previous upload to GitLab and to test parallelization features.
 For the interoperability between C++ and Python, we extensively use \ **Pybind11**\ , originally written by Jakob Wenzel, see \ ``https://github.com/pybind/pybind11``\ .
-Without Pybind11 we couldn't have made this project -- Thank's a lot!
+Without Pybind11 we couldn't have made this project -- Thanks a lot!

 Important discussions with researchers from the community were important for the design and development of Exudyn , where we like to mention Joachim Schöberl from TU-Vienna who boosted the design of the code with great concepts.